 -Quinn, the Nomad who tips the club off to Frankie’s whereabouts, was played by Rusty Coones, the founder of the Orange County chapter of the Hells Angels.

 -A theory on Tara diddling herself: Along with not telling Jax about the offer from the hospital in Oregon, it’s further representation of her transformation from doctor to old lady, with less middle ground as time passes.
 Going along with that, as she gets deeper into the nitty gritty, legal gray areas of being queen of bikerville, she hopes that her relationship with Jax will have the same raw emotion, that almost physical dependency, that Otto and Luann’s still has despite her death and his incarceration.
 Or maybe I’m way off, that scene was seriously confusing.

 Check out the preview for next week’s episode below and follow the writer on Twitter @NateKreichman.

 Posted in: Television

-Tags: Charlie Hunnam, Chibs Telford, Chuck Zito, Clay Morrow, Damon Pope, Eli Roosevelt, Frankie Diamonds, Gemma Teller, Gemma Teller-Morrow, Guest star, Jax Teller, Juice Ortiz, Katey Sagal, Kim Coates, Laying Pipe, Lt.
+Tags: Charlie Hunnam, Chibs Telford, Chuck Zito, Clay Morrow, Damon Pope, Eli Roosevelt, Gemma Teller, Gemma Teller-Morrow, Guest star, Jax Teller, Juice Ortiz, Katey Sagal, Kim Coates, Laying Pipe, Lt.
 Roosevelt, Nate Kreichman, Nomads, Opie Winston, Rockmond Dunbar, Ron Perlman, SAMCRO, Sons of Anarchy, Sons of Anarchy blog, Sons of Anarchy Season 5, Sons of Anarchy season five, Tara, Tara Knowles, Theo Rossi, Tig Trager, Tommy Flanagan, Unser, Wayne Unser